djiele/ext-php-memcached/README.md

 # Memcached
-This library is a native PHP emulation of memcached php extension.
+This library is a native PHP emulation of memcached PHP extension.
 The MemcachedClient class implements all of the Memcached ASCII protocol (but not the meta commands yet).

 Note for windows users: this library makes use of few PHP extensions (igbinary, msgpack, fastlz).
 Although these extensions are not mandatory, they should be used to reproduce the default configuration of the php_memcached extension.